janv01/Woocommerce-Shipping-Tax-Netherlands-Dutch-/README.md

 To show shipping costs exclusive of taxes (i.e. to show it as a fixed amount), a small snippet can be added to functions.php to solve this.
 Tis snippet can be found here: https://pastebin.com/jifVtqFQ

-The following files have been added to this project:
+The following files have been added to this repository:
 README.md
 class-wc-tax.php
 Calculate_NL_Shipping_Tax.php